-Registration number: The registration number is a technical number sequence created for all health care professionals who are registered in the Terhikki central register of health care professionals.
+Registration number: The registration number is a technical number sequence created for all social welfare and health care professionals who are registered in the Terhikki central register of health care professionals or Suosikki central register of social welfare professionals.
 For example, the registration number can be used as the professional's ID in electronic prescriptions.

-Registration point: A service desk which verifies the certificate applicant's identity and professional practice rights and distributes ID cards, certificates and PIN/PUK codes to users in accordance with the certificate policy and CPS.
+Registration point: A service desk which verifies the certificate applicant's identity and healthcare professional practice rights and distributes ID cards, certificates to users in accordance with the certificate policy and CPS.